 Network

 Network hardening includes firewall configuration and security with iptables or ufw, network traffic encryption, removal of unnecessary services, protocols, open ports, access lists, and securing remote access points.
-Moreover, network segmentation is highly recommended.
-Network segmentation is about breaking down a network into multiple subnets or segments such that these smaller networks can be monitored using granular policies.
+We highly recommend network segmentation.
+This involves breaking down a network into multiple subnets or segments so that you can monitor these smaller networks using granular policies.

-A public subnet can be accessed from the Internet gateway while a private subnet isn’t accessible from the Internet.
+An Internet gateway can access a public subnet, while a private subnet remains inaccessible from the Internet.
 You should place your databases and Redis servers in the private subnet and all other resources in the public subnet.
-Using virtual private networks for sensitive traffic is recommended.
+We recommend using virtual private networks for sensitive traffic.

 Also, Secure Socket Shell (SSH) enables public-key-based authentication and facilitates encrypted connections between two endpoints in a network.
-Generating SSH keys to access containers and servers is highly recommended.
-Sometimes, Cpanel and Bitnami deploy multiple third-party software/services that aren’t needed.
+We highly recommend generating SSH keys for accessing containers and servers.
+Cpanel and Bitnami deploy multiple third-party software/services you don’t need.
 This is why we do not recommend deploying your SaaS applications with graphical admin interfaces like Cpanel, WHM, bitnami and Plesk.
 Finally, Fail2ban is a powerful IPD framework that can help you mitigate bot attacks.

 Containers